Writing Screenplay Dialogue: 3 Crazy Ways To Improve It

 This snippet keeps it simple, capturing the tension without extra filler.
 You’ve conveyed hurt and disbelief without needing a lengthy exchange.

 When crafting dialogue, think about what’s happening in the scene that doesn’t need to be spoken.
 Real conversations have pauses, awkward silences, and unfinished thoughts.
-Use these in your writing to build authenticity, but avoid the mundane.
+Use these craftfully to build authenticity, but be sure to avoid the mundane writing in all the uhms and ahs…

 Example:

 A character who feels rejected might say, “Sure, go ahead.
 I’ll be here.”
-The words seem supportive, but the reader or viewer can sense the disappointment or loneliness hidden beneath.
+The words seem supportive, but the observer can sense the disappointment or loneliness hidden beneath.

-To create subtext, focus on the emotional stakes of the scene.
+To create subtext like this, focus on the emotional stakes of the scene.
 Think about what your character really wants but isn’t saying.
 Are they masking their feelings?
 Trying to impress?
-The way they express themselves will convey more if it isn’t on the nose.
+The way they express themselves will convey much more and be much more interesting if it isn’t on the nose.
+The fact is, most people in life don’t express their deepest most vulnerable feelings directly, but somehow we pick up on them.
+We want to see that in your characters… but in a more interesting and focused way.

-Subtext invites your audience to interpret, making the dialogue more immersive and thought-provoking.
+Subtext invites your audience to ponder the characters, making the dialogue more immersive and thought-provoking.

 Example:

-Another technique is to limit or alter specific vocabulary for each character.
-Perhaps one character has a catchphrase or uses formal language, while another keeps their sentences short.
+Think about the specific vocabulary each character uses.
+One character may curse a lot while another might have a catchphrase or use formal language, while another keeps their sentences very short.
 This not only distinguishes their voices but also adds a layer of realism.
 When each character speaks in a unique way, the audience connects with them more deeply.

 Ready to Take Your Screenplay to the Next Level?